agude/agude.github.io/_posts/2017-09-18-interviews-respect-time.md

 questions to ask, what questions not to ask, why the questions we used to ask are bad.
 I have nothing of value to add to that debate.[^1]

-What I do have to add is one guiding principle: **Do not waste anyone's time!**
+What I do have to add is one guiding principle for the interviewing company:
+**Do not waste anyone's time!**

 Do not waste the time of the candidate by making them jump through endless hoops.
-Do not waste the time of your own people who are interviewing candidates by losing candidates due to poor communication.
+Do not waste the time of your own people (the ones performing the interview) by losing candidates due to poor communication.
 To this end, I have two simple pieces of advice that very few of the companies I have interviewed with have followed.

 ## Structure: Just Enough

+A few companies I have interviewed with have had labyrinthine processes such
+as:

+- multiple phone screens
+- multiple days of on-site interview loops
+- phone screens as well as take-home projects

-A few companies I have interviewed with have had labyrinthine processes including multiple phone screens, multiple days of on sites, phone screens and take-home projects.
-Instead, ask what you hope to learn with a second interview (or phone screen, or data challenge) that you failed to learn the first time, and then figure out how to learn that key piece of information in just one round.
+Instead of utilizing such protracted methods, ask what you hope to learn with a second interview (or phone screen, or data challenge) that you failed to learn the first time, and then figure out how to learn that key piece of information in just one round.

 I think the following steps are enough:

 - Resume screen (performed without the candidate)
-- Casual chat about the position
+- Casual chat with the candidate about the position
 - Technical screen
-- On-site
+- On-site interview loop

 ## Communicate: Often

-The vast majority of companies communicate poorly during the hiring process.
-There are long periods of silence followed by unpredictable bursts of noise.
-Worse, some companies just stop communicating altogether!
-The companies that offered the best experience had recruiters who stayed in constant contact, who set appointments and kept them.
-The absolute best even scheduled the post on-site feedback (and hiring decision) phone call at the same time they gave me the schedule for the on-site itself.
-I very much appreciated knowing that at a set time in the future I would know the outcome.
+The vast majority of companies follow poor communication practices during the hiring process.
+Often, there are long periods of silence followed by unpredictable bursts of noise.
+Worse, some companies simply stop communicating altogether!
+The companies that offered the best experience had recruiters who stayed in constant contact, and who set appointments and kept them.
+The absolute best even scheduled the post on-site interview loop feedback (and hiring decision) phone call at the same time they gave me the schedule for the on-site itself.
+I very much appreciated knowing that I would know the outcome at a set time in the future.

-Being better at communicating is easy.
+Improving communication during the hiring process is simple.
 Communicate before each step in the hiring process and let the candidate know what to expect.
-Then communicate after each step and let the candidate know whether they are moving on, or not.
+Then communicate after each step and let the candidate know whether or not they are continuing in the hiring process.
 Ideally, schedule these interactions ahead of time so there is no doubt as to when they will happen.
 This gives the candidate a fixed date on which they will have an answer, and gives a deadline to the hiring team to make a decision.

 ## That's It